 - The interval of time covered by the RINEX file(s) recording must contain the interval of time during which the RD file has been recorded.

-- Be of the 2.xx version (3.xx processing will be available in future): the rtkconv.exe program included in the RTKLIB package could be used to convert a RINEX file to the required version.
+- Be of the 2.10 or 2.11 version (3.xx processing will be available in future): the rtkconv.exe program included in the RTKLIB package could be used to convert a RINEX file to the required version.

-- Do not contain L5 frequency data, as this is not processed by OxTS systems and it might cause the RINEX file to be rejected: the rtkconv.exe program included in the RTKLIB package could be used to process the RINEX files and remove any undesirable data.
+- Do not contain L5 frequency data or data from constellations other than GPS and GLONASS, as this is not processed by OxTS systems and it might cause the RINEX file to be rejected: the rtkconv.exe program included in the RTKLIB package could be used to process the RINEX files and remove any undesirable data.

 RINEX files can be processed with RD files following this procedure: